 How Big Are Coronavirus Particles?

-The 2019 Novel Coronavirus, or 2019 nCoV, is a new respiratory virus first identified in Wuhan in China’s Hubei Province.
-Scientists have already taken electron microscope images to measure the size of coronavirus “virions” (or particles).
-The virions are spherical particles with diameters of approximately 125 nm (0.125 microns).
+Scientists have taken electron microscope images to measure the size of the coronavirus SARS-CoV-2.
+They found that the “virions” (or particles) are approximately 125 nm (0.125 microns) in diameter.
 The smallest particles are 0.06 microns, and the largest are 0.14 microns.

 How Well Can Japanese Pitta Masks Capture Virus-sized Particles